iangreenleaf/blog_house/_drafts/how-to-plan-your-garden.md

 Areas that are further from the house or harder to access will be visited less often, and are harder to supply with resources like water or compost.
 We should use these areas for things that require fewer inputs and can take care of themselves without frequent weeding or other maintenance.

-The canonical 5-zone framework is oriented towards larger tracts of land, like rural homesteads, and so many of the specifics are not as relevant to urban lots.
+The canonical 5-zone framework is oriented towards larger tracts of land, like rural homesteads, and so many of the specifics are not as relevant to urban areas.
-An urban lot is unlikely to have zones 3 through 5 (farming, forage, and wilderness) located within its boundaries.
+A city lot is unlikely to have zones 3 through 5 (farming, forage, and wilderness) located within its boundaries.
 However, the general concepts are still a useful tool for planning an urban space.
 Our yard very much has areas that are easier or harder to access, and visited more or less frequently.

 The "back nine", for example, is far enough from the house that most hoses don't reach.
+This means it's a nuisance to water it, and therefore it will not be watered very often.
 We also don't pass through that area on the way to or from anywhere else, and we don't spend time in that area to relax or work.
-When planning what to do with it, I knew it should contain things that were resilient and largely self-sufficient.
+When planning what to do with it, I looked specifically for things that were resilient and largely self-sufficient.
 While that area was a potential site for the vegetable garden in terms of size and sun, I knew that was something that should go in a closer "zone" if possible.

 The strip between the alley and garage is even further out, zone-wise.